 Plusnet (www.plus.net) is stretching its feelers out into the world of TV in the form of our good friend YouView.
-Right now, it’s still in the trial stage, only available to existing Unlimited Fibre and Unlimited Fibre Extra customers - though it looks likely we’ll get an official launch fairly soon.
+Right now, it’s only available to existing customers.

 YouView is also known for its user-friendly and accessible interface.
 All those programmes on catch up can be found just by scrolling back on the TV guide, and you can search by genre, turn on subtitles or audio description easily, and zoom in on text to read it better.

-Unfortunately, it’s still a way to go before Plusnet TV is available to the rest of us.
+Unfortunately, there's still a long way to go before Plusnet TV is available to the rest of us.
 But if you like the sound of YouView, and want to get some extra channels and services from it too, we recommend comparing the TV packages from BT (www.bt.com) and TalkTalk (www.talktalk.co.uk).

-With BT TV you get extra entertainment channels on YouView as standard, as well as free BT Sport, and you can subscribe to ‘Bolt-ons’ for more channels or on demand services.
+With BT TV you get extra entertainment channels on YouView as standard, as well as cheap (or even free) BT Sport, and you can subscribe to ‘Bolt-ons’ for more channels or on demand services.
 Take a look at our guide for the lowdown.

 Similarly, TalkTalk TV has ‘Boosts’ to offer, so you can get bundles of channels added to your package.
 These include sports, music, kids' TV, Sky Cinema… the whole shebang.
 Read our full guide to find out the details.

 Read more about Plusnet's other services: